slaimon/invaders/README.md

   emulator.
 The target `log_example` will demonstrate this tool by creating a sample log file.

 All these programs are valid targets for cmake.

+## Copyright

+I do not own the Space Invaders ROM or the audio files herein included.
+The copyright belongs to the respective owners.
+I will comply with any takedown requests, although they would make me very very sad.